neekonsu/worklog/inquis-medical/1508202515092025/inquis-gen-2-gen-3-suggestions.md

 #Inquis Gen 2 - Gen 3 Codebase Suggestions for Zach S.
 *The following suggestions are derived from code reviewed in the main branch of inquis_gen_2_2 <877e567d7b8383b5dc6bacf775bbc0a010b0521e> and inquis_gen_3_0 <9dfa6d65ccb128b5cd307f8082603f34d296797b>*

+**Process:** 1.
+Read all functions and make commentary in this file or grab callgraphs/screenshots of code and collect into google slides presentation.
+2. Organize remarks into slideshow and consolidate items originating from the same module or repetitive patterns that span multiple modules 3.
+Pull main and branch to implement all changes, then review PR with Zach.

 ## GEN3

 ### CMS